-It is important that your shares of the Company's common stock, par value \$0.01 per share, be represented at the Annual Meeting.
-If you are unable to attend the Annual Meeting virtually, I urge you to complete, date and sign the enclosed proxy card and promptly return it in the envelope provided, or follow the instructions printed on the Notice of Internet Availability of Proxy Materials or the proxy card to authorize a proxy through the internet.
+It is important that your shares of the Company's common stock be represented at the Annual Meeting.
+If you are unable to attend the Annual Meeting virtually, I urge you to complete, date and sign the enclosed proxy card and return it in the envelope provided, or follow the instructions printed on the Notice of Internet Availability of Proxy Materials or the proxy card to authorize your vote through the internet.
 Your vote and participation in the governance of the Company are very important.